 - Snoring at night.
 In severe cases sleep may be disrupted by the blocked nose and there is difficulty with breathing.

 - Swollen adenoids may block the entrance of the Eustachian tube.
 This is the tube that goes from the back of the nose to the middle ear.
 It normally allows air to get into the middle ear.
 If this tube is blocked it may contribute to the formation of glue ear (fluid in the middle ear).
-See separate leaflet called Glue Ear.
+See separate leaflet called Glue Ear for more details.

 What is the treatment for enlarged adenoids?